Why I'll cancel my subscription

 rohr4842

-April 21, 2009, 08:38 AM posted in General DiscussionI have been studying Chinese for almost a year now since I'll be working in Shanghai starting late this summer.
+April 21, 2009 at 08:38 AM posted in General DiscussionI have been studying Chinese for almost a year now since I'll be working in Shanghai starting late this summer.
 I have found CP very useful however my main criticism is the lack of transcripts for the entire lesson.
 It is so frustrating not to be able to finally read the words I couldn't figure out.
 The freely spoken part of the lesson is the one most valuable to me anyway because it sounds much more natural than the dialogs which sound rather stiff and staged at times.
 I lately came across "lingq", which offers transcripts for everything and has super convenient in-built vocabulary features, and most of it free.

 Again, thanks CP for the good service but I think there are services out there that fit my language needs better than CP,